paul-jewell/docs/docs/projects/zoe.md

 ![zoe PoE Kit](/_assets/zoe-kit-poe.jpg)

 **Please keep in mind that zoe is a general purpose development board and as such, it is shipped "blank" with no code on the wireless microcontroller.
-You will need to program it before it does anything meaningful.** Instructions are provided below.
+You will need to program it before it does anything meaningful.** Given the application dependent nature of this board, limited after-sales support can be provided for Tindie purchases (For example: we can help you program this board but can't fix your Zigbee network range issues or offer specific software support).

 Subscribe to the [Electrolama mailing list](https://mailchi.mp/1746be86dd81/electrolama) to be notified of project updates and when kits/assembled units go on sale.